APJukic/Self-driving-car-in-GTA-V/README.md

 PilotNet is employed for lane-keeping, ensuring the car stays on the road, while MobileNet SSD is utilized for detecting nearby cars.
 This enables the self-driving car to brake when it approaches other vehicles in close proximity.

 It is recommended to use speed limiter since this project doesn't contain throttle prediction.
+When crossing the intersection user should correct the vehicle since turning at the intersection is not implemented.

 Files:
 -